edemaere/AnotherFinalProject/README.md

 # AnotherFinalProject

 I decided to make a fresh wipe of what the project was before I turned it to scrambled eggs, then carefully added templates, models, and database settings.
-I think the thing that was making things difficult was trying to make a bootstrap template work with django (which is possible, just time consuming and frustrating).
+I think what was making things difficult was trying to make a bootstrap template work with django (which is possible, just time consuming and frustrating).

 I focused on just making what Part 2 asks for: